 - 1. Upon acquisition of the Utility, or part thereof, and where the Society represents the employees, Hydro One Inc. shall employ in the bargaining unit all employees of the Utility (the "employees") who would typically fit within the Society's recognition clause and shall intermingle such employees and the business of the Utility with its own employees and business.
 Hydro One Inc. shall provide the Society with Notification of the intent to transfer employees from the Utility to the Society's jurisdiction within Hydro One.
-A joint review of the employees' classifications shall be conducted to assess how they fit in the bargaining unit as soon as possible and before the transfer of these employees to Hydro One Inc. - 2.
-Where employment or location protection has been provided as part of the sale agreement, these employees ("protected employees") shall have a protected period which is the period of time beginning when the protected employee commences employment with Hydro One Inc. and ending when the first of any of the following events occurs: - a) The number of years of protection noted in the purchase agreement, to a maximum of 5 years, have elapsed since the date the protected employee commenced employment with Hydro One Inc. - b) The protected employee voluntarily obtains another position within Hydro One Inc. in accordance with paragraph 5 below. - c) The protected employee voluntarily retires or leaves the employ of Hydro One Inc. - d) The protected employee voluntarily notifies Hydro One Inc. and the Society in writing that he/she wishes to terminate his/her protected period.
+A joint review of the employees' classifications shall be conducted to assess how they fit in the bargaining unit as soon as possible and before the transfer of these employees to Hydro One Inc. - Where employment or location protection has been provided as part of the sale agreement, these employees ("protected employees") shall have a protected period which is the period of time beginning when the protected employee commences employment with Hydro One Inc. and ending when the first of any of the following events occurs: - a) The number of years of protection noted in the purchase agreement, to a maximum of 5 years, have elapsed since the date the protected employee commenced employment with Hydro One Inc. - b) The protected employee voluntarily obtains another position within Hydro One Inc. in accordance with paragraph 5 below. - c) The protected employee voluntarily retires or leaves the employ of Hydro One Inc. - d) The protected employee voluntarily notifies Hydro One Inc. and the Society in writing that he/she wishes to terminate his/her protected period.
 No such notice shall be served during any period of time when Hydro One Inc. is redeploying other members of the bargaining unit pursuant to Article 64 of the Collective Agreement or any other negotiated redeployment arrangements. - 3.
 During the protected period, the protected employees shall not be subject to permanent transfer, displacement or any part of Article 64 of the current Society Collective Agreement. - Employees shall carry forward their seniority and service credit from the Utility.
 Employees shall accrue seniority and service credit under the Collective Agreement for all purposes under the Collective Agreement. - 5.
-Protected employees shall be eligible to apply for vacancies pursuant to Article 65 and shall be considered at selection priority level (f) for vacancies filled in accordance with Subsection 65.6.3 of the Collective Agreement.
-Protected employees shall not be given preference or priority consideration over other Society-represented employees in the filling of vacancies other than on the basis of the selection criteria set out in Article 65.
+Employees from acquired entities will be transferred to the Hydro One Sick Leave Plan based on their ECD and will have their initial sick leave balance reduced by the amount of sick leave they have used in the last five (5) years at the acquired entity.

-- 6. Any positions that are vacant prior to the acquisition and which Management intends to fill shall be advertised in accordance with the applicable section of Article 65 of the Collective Agreement. - 7.
-No regular Society-represented employee shall be subject to Article 64 as a direct result of protected employees performing their work during the protected period. - 8.
+- 6. Protected employees shall be eligible to apply for vacancies pursuant to Article 65 and shall be considered at selection priority level (f) for vacancies filled in accordance with Subsection 65.6.3 of the Collective Agreement.
+Protected employees shall not be given preference or priority consideration over other Society-represented employees in the filling of vacancies other than on the basis of the selection criteria set out in Article 65. - 7.
+Any positions that are vacant prior to the acquisition and which Management intends to fill shall be advertised in accordance with the applicable section of Article 65 of the Collective Agreement. - 8.
+No regular Society-represented employee shall be subject to Article 64 as a direct result of protected employees performing their work during the protected period. - 9.
 Each acquisition, and a list of the associated protected employees, shall be documented on an attachment to this Letter of Agreement.

-(Signed by Steve Strome for Hydro One and John Cameron for the Society, September 26, 2000).
+(Signed by Jon Rebick for Hydro One and Jim Botari for the Society July 24, 2015.
+Revised to add paragraph 5 effective April 1, 2016)